About

 Assistant at Newman Hall, University of Pennsylvania 1966-70

-Member of staff and faculty, Thomas Jefferson Medical University, Phila., PA 1971-80
+Psychotherapist and member of faculty, Thomas Jefferson Medical University, Phila., PA

-Administrator and Psychotherapist, CATCH Community Mental Health Center, Phila.
+Psychotherapist and Administrator, CATCH Community Mental Health Center, Phila.

 1980-88